 for support of the economic rights work of the women's rights program

-This grant will continue to support the Valuing Women’s Work and Young Urban Women projects under one grant.
-ActionAid US will promote movement building with young urban women in Ghana, India, and South Africa on issues around economic security, bodily integrity, and unpaid care work.
-ActionAid USA will support capacity building, convenings, networking, and presence of advocates in key decision-making spaces.
-Using participatory research, ActionAid USA will generate wider alliances on issues of inequality and tax justice, and advocate for government accountability for gender-responsive public services and economic policy alternatives with a feminist lens.
+ActionAid is an international network building a just, equitable, and sustainable world in solidarity with communities on the front lines of poverty and injustice.
+This grant to ActionAid USA will continue to support the Valuing Women’s Work and Young Urban Women projects under one grant.
+ActionAid USA will promote movement building with young urban women in Ghana, India, and South Africa around economic security, bodily integrity, and unpaid care work.
+ActionAid USA will support convenings, networking, and the presence of advocates in key decision-making spaces, and it will advocate for economic policy alternatives with a feminist lens.
+(Strategy: International Women’s Economic Empowerment)